fishing-cat/fishing-cat-server/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The Fishing Cat Server is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Author